USGS-R/training-curriculum/content/intro-curriculum/G_Visualize.md

 ### Additional Plotting Features

 R base plotting offers features other than points and lines, such as symbols, rectangles, polygons, and curves.
-Their usage is illustrated in the example below.

 ``` r
 #plot formulas using curve()